kyuupichan/ieee754/docs/ieee754.rst

 Once constructed, :class:`Binary` objects are immutable.

 Binary objects share many properties with other built-in numeric types such as `float` and `int`.
-The usual mathematical operations and special methods apply; the thread's default context is used as the context.
-Likewise Binary objects can be copied, pickled, printed, used as dictionary keys, used as set elements, compared, sorted and coerced to another type (such as `float` and `int`).
-Conversion to `bool` is a quiet operation; other conversions and operations raise signals as appropriate in the thread's ambient context.
+The usual Python mathematical operations and special methods apply; the thread's default context is used as the context.  :class:`Binary` objects can be operated with values of `int`, `float` and other Binary objects.
+Values of type `int` are coerced to Binary objects of the format of the other operand; this conversion may be inexact or overflow.
+An operand of type `float` is converted to a Binary object of :const:`IEEEdouble` format.
+Then a result format is chosen that encompasses the precision and exponent range of both operands, and the result is delivered in that format.
+This ensures that operations like `+` and `*` are commutative and deliver the same value regardless of the order of the operands.
-As for the `Decimal` type, signalling NaNs cannot be hashed and all quiet NaNs hash to the same :const:`0` value regardless of payload.

 Binary objects behave the same as `float` object for the ``%`` and ``//`` operators::